ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 - The biggest "hidden cost" is ambiguity and accidental complexity.
 - Other examples of overkill: giving frying pans and coffee machines firmware updates and AI.

-For a viewpoint centralized primarily on education, I'd reference the work of Anne Lutz Fernandez, [specifically her *Help Sheet: Resisting AI Mania in Schools* in Google Documents](https://docs.google.com/document/d/1n9CokRz8xRR-sO01DIVkuftFywxSay6ae5eLf__UYJM/edit?usp=sharing), as I'll share some viewpoints for AI in education like them (2025).
+For a viewpoint on AI centralized primarily on education, I'd reference the work of Anne Lutz Fernandez, [specifically her *Help Sheet: Resisting AI Mania in Schools* in Google Documents](https://docs.google.com/document/d/1n9CokRz8xRR-sO01DIVkuftFywxSay6ae5eLf__UYJM/edit?usp=sharing), as I'll share some viewpoints with them (2025).

-Most AI use in education is *doing the work* (not to be confused with having the work done) for someone else.
-If a student knows the content, they should not *need* AI to explain, defend, or interpret the content.
-Students doing the appropriate practice and work on their own to achieve mastery is part of the learning process.
-Without it, critical thinking and other important skills suffer.

-If you combine a substitute of mastery with a society diminishing the value of honesty, integrity, and personal responsibility, humanity's educational level and and ability to accomplish tasks also diminishes.

-**Don't permit AI for learning if students cannot use AI safely and adequately.** It is still a tool you should learn about and plan for, even if you adamantly refuse to use it.
-You may not even *have* to use AI for your curriculum nor does it always make sense to use AI.
+As for technology, we have enough tools to do things we never could've done before in the past, but we also lose the nuance for *how* things work "under the hood."
+There's also a lot of ways to abuse, exploit, and use technology, despite whatever guardrails you may implement.
+- E.g. Chances are you probably don't know how to change over half the settings on a smart phone do, even if you're someone with one (almost) always on your person.

 ## **Long Answer**